The LDBC Social Network Benchmark: Conventions for Query Definitions

 \paragraph{Matching semantics.}

 Unless noted otherwise, the specification uses \emph{homomorphic} matching semantics~\cite{DBLP:journals/csur/AnglesABHRV17}, \ie both nodes and edges can occur multiple times in a match.
-Note that for variable length path, duplicate edges are not allowed.
+Note that for variable-length path, duplicate edges are not allowed.

 \paragraph{Aggregation semantics.}

 The \lstinline{count} aggregation always requires the query to determine the number of \emph{distinct} elements (nodes or edges).
 For example, this can be achieved in the Cypher, SPARQL and SQL query languages with the \lstinline[language=sql]{count(DISTINCT ...)} construct.